-(a) The Technical Review Committee shall score the technical proposals using the selection criteria in the request for proposals (RFP).
-The Technical Review Committee shall then submit a technical proposal score for each design-builder to the commissioner.
-The Technical Review Committee shall reject any proposal it deems nonresponsive.
+(a) The design-build selection panel shall score the technical proposals using the selection criteria in the request for proposals (RFP).
+The panel shall then submit a technical proposal score for each design-builder to the county board or its designee.
+The panel shall reject any proposal it deems nonresponsive.

-(b) The commissioner shall announce the technical proposal score for each design-builder and shall publicly open the sealed price proposals and shall divide each design-builder's price by the technical score that the Technical Review Committee has given to it to obtain an adjusted score.
-The design-builder selected must be that responsive and responsible design-builder whose adjusted score is the lowest.
+(b) The county board or its designee shall announce the technical proposal score for each design-builder and shall publicly open the sealed price proposals and shall divide each design-builder's price by the technical score that the panel has given to it to obtain an adjusted score.

-(c) If a time factor is included with the selection criteria in the RFP package, the commissioner may also adjust the bids using a value of the time factor established by the commissioner.
+(c) If a time factor is included with the selection criteria in the RFP package, the county board or its designee may also adjust the bids using a value of the time factor established by the panel.
 The value of the time factor must be expressed as a value per day.
 The adjustment must be based on the total time value.
 The total time value is the design-builder's total number of days to complete the project multiplied by the factor.
 The time-adjusted price is the total time value plus the bid amount.
-This adjustment must be used for selection purposes only, and must not affect the Department of Transportation's liquidated damages schedule or incentive or disincentive program.
+This adjustment must be used for selection purposes only, and must not affect the county's liquidated damages schedule or incentive or disincentive program.
 An adjusted score must then be obtained by dividing each design-builder's time-adjusted price by the score given by the technical review team.
-The commissioner shall select the responsive and responsible design-builder whose adjusted score is the lowest.

-(d) Unless all proposals are rejected, the commissioner shall award the contract to the responsive and responsible design-builder with the lowest adjusted score.
-The commissioner shall reserve the right to reject all proposals.
+(d) Unless all proposals are rejected, the county board shall award the contract to the responsive and responsible design-builder with the lowest adjusted score.
+The county board shall reserve the right to reject all proposals.

-(b) The commissioner shall give the lowest cost proposal the full number of price points defined in the request for proposals (RFP).
-The commissioner shall award each of the other proposals a percentage of the price points based on a ratio of the lowest price divided by the responder's price.
-The commissioner shall add the technical score and price score and award the contract to the responder with the highest total score.
+The county board may elect to use the process under this subdivision for a design-build contract for a project with an estimated project cost of less than $5,000,000.
+The county board shall give the lowest cost proposal the full number of price points defined in the request for proposals (RFP).
+The county board shall award each of the other proposals a percentage of the price points based on a ratio of the lowest price divided by the responder's price.
+The county board shall add the technical score and price score and award the contract to the responder with the highest total score.

-The commissioner shall award a stipulated fee not less than two-tenths of one percent of the department's estimated cost of design and construction to each short-listed, responsible proposer who provides a responsive but unsuccessful proposal.
+The county board shall award a stipulated fee of not less than two-tenths of one percent of the county's estimated cost of design and construction to each short-listed, responsible proposer who provides a responsive but unsuccessful proposal.
 When the request for proposals specifies a maximum price, the stipend shall be awarded if the proposal is responsive in all other aspects but comes in above the maximum price.
-If the commissioner does not award a contract, all short-listed proposers must receive the stipulated fee.
-If the commissioner cancels the contract before reviewing the technical proposals, the commissioner shall award each design-builder on the short list a stipulated fee of not less than two-tenths of one percent of the commissioner's estimated cost of design and construction.
-The commissioner shall pay the stipulated fee to each proposer within 90 days after the award of the contract or the decision not to award a contract.
-In consideration for paying the stipulated fee, the commissioner may use any ideas or information contained in the proposals in connection with any contract awarded for the project or in connection with a subsequent procurement, without any obligation to pay any additional compensation to the unsuccessful proposers.
+If the county board does not award a contract, all short-listed proposers must receive the stipulated fee.
+If the county board cancels the contract before reviewing the technical proposals, the county board shall award each design-builder on the short list a stipulated fee of not less than two-tenths of one percent of the county's estimated cost of design and construction.
+The county board shall pay the stipulated fee to each proposer within 90 days after the award of the contract or the decision not to award a contract.
+In consideration for paying the stipulated fee, the county may use any ideas or information contained in the proposals in connection with any contract awarded for the project or in connection with a subsequent procurement, without any obligation to pay any additional compensation to the unsuccessful proposers.
 Notwithstanding the other provisions of this subdivision, an unsuccessful short-list proposer may elect to waive the stipulated fee.
-If an unsuccessful short-list proposer elects to waive the stipulated fee, the commissioner may not use ideas and information contained in that proposer's proposal.
-Upon the request of the commissioner, a proposer who waived a stipulated fee may withdraw the waiver, in which case the commissioner shall pay the stipulated fee to the proposer and thereafter may use ideas and information in the proposer's proposal.
+If an unsuccessful short-list proposer elects to waive the stipulated fee, the county may not use ideas and information contained in that proposer's proposal.
+Upon the request of the county, a proposer who waived a stipulated fee may withdraw the waiver, in which case the county shall pay the stipulated fee to the proposer and thereafter may use ideas and information in the proposer's proposal.

-(a) The commissioner may also use low-bid, design-build procedures to award a design-build contract where the scope of the work can be clearly defined.
+(a) The county board may also use low-bid, design-build procedures to award a design-build contract where the scope of the work can be clearly defined.

 (b) Low-bid design-build projects may require a request for qualifications (RFQ) and short-listing, and must require a request for proposals (RFP).